Dilicor/ListTheseServersBot/README.md

 ### **Note**
 Do not reveal any bot token in `settings.js`, if you are updating this file temporarily hide the bot token.

+### Warning
+Project is currently going through a restructure.
+Development has been halted for the time being.